elforkhead/mamapi/README.md

       TZ: Etc/UTC #https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 ```
 ---
-## ASN awareness:
+## ASN awareness/multisession support:
-You can provide the IP used to create a particular session/mam_id to enable ASN awareness.
-The IP will be used to find the ASN expected by that particular session.
-The script will determine the ASN of your connection, and will select the appropriate mam_id to use.
-If no mam_id has an ASN matching your current IP, the script will hang to avoid invalidating any sessions, and provide feedback to help you create another session.
+Provide the IP used to create your mam_id to enable ASN awareness.
+The script will only use a session that matches your current ASN to avoid session invalidations.
+You can provide more than one mam_id/IP combo to cover multiple ASNs, and the script will select the one that matches your current ASN.

 ASN aware/multisession MAM_ID compose format:
 ```yaml